-- Incorporate specific application problems in courses that are required by specific degrees.
-For example, include real life problems about health care in the general education mathematics course taken by the majority of Nursing and Allied Health students. - Career and Technical Education (CTE) and math faculty discussed changes to the location and delivery method of the required technical mathematics course.
+Incorporate specific application problems in courses that are required by specific degrees.
+For example, include real life problems about health care in the general education mathematics course taken by the majority of Nursing and Allied Health students.
+Does the assessment process need to be revised?
+Do the outcomes clearly state what you would like students to be able to do?
+Does the rubric clearly define levels of attainment?

+- Career and Technical Education (CTE) and math faculty discussed changes to the location and delivery method of the required technical mathematics course.
 The primary mode of delivery was online due to student demand, but student success was very low in the online sections.
 A possible solution is to offer face-to-face courses at the CTE campus instead of only at the main campus.
 Students were selecting online courses because they could not travel between locations at the times the course was offered. - Modify instruction in all mathematics courses to help students become better at problem solving, a Quantitative Literacy outcome that students scored low on consistently across mathematics courses.
 Adjustments to instruction include: model several ways to solve the same problem and incorporate more application problems and projects along with skillbased problems.